nguyenpham/ocgdb/README.md

 - So simple to understand and support

-However, there are many drawbacks for using PGN as chess databases.
+However, there are many drawbacks for using PGN as chess databases:
 - It doesn’t have structures at all, there is no relationship between games, players, events.
 They are independent to each other.
-In other words, they are just a collection of games, not databases.
+In other words, they are just a collection of games, not databases
 - The data may be heavily redundant and inconsistent: names of events, players may be repeated multi times.
 Same events, players may be different in some games
 - Processing speed is so low (compared with binary databases), especially when the number of games large.
 Even some simple queries such as count numbers of games, players,… may take long and unacceptable periods in modern computers
 - Text size is typically large